VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

   ```
   *Snippet of code for updating player pawn's movement and rotation*

   But update functions for different formations are reseting local positions every time they are being called.
-This can be solved with recalculating X- and Z-positions while taking into account squads orientaion.
-X should be then multiplied with cos of leader's orientaion converted to suitable value and Z - with sin of the same value.
+This can be solved with recalculating X- and Z-positions while taking into account squads orientation.
+X should be then multiplied with cos of leader's orientation converted to suitable value and Z - with sin of the same value.
 I am aware of this bug.

  ## Potential of this research